Patek Philippe Henry Graves Supercomplication: 2 December 1999 auction

 The watch was sold at Sotheby's for a record-breaking $11,002,500 to an anonymous bidder in New York City on 2 December 1999.
 From 2001 to 2005, the Supercomplication was exhibited at the Patek Philippe Museum in Geneva.

-The new owner was later revealed to be a member of the Qatari Royal Family, Sheikh Saud bin Muhammed Al Thani.
+The new owner was later revealed to be a member of the Qatari royal family, Sheikh Saud bin Muhammed Al Thani.
 Prince Sheikh Saud died on 9 November 2014, and the watch was sent again for auction.

 11 November 2014 auction

 On 10 July 2014, Sotheby's announced that in November 2014, the pocket watch would once again be auctioned.
 On 11 November 2014, the watch was sold in Geneva, Switzerland.
-The final price, bid by Aurel Bacs serving as proxy for an anonymous entity, reached 23,237,000 Swiss Francs, equivalent to US$24 million at the time.
-The sum established a new highest price for a timepiece, including both pocket watches and wrist watches.
+The final price, bid by Aurel Bacs serving as proxy for an anonymous entity, reached 23,237,000 Swiss francs, equivalent to US$24 million at the time.
+The sum established a new highest price for a timepiece, including both pocket watches and wristwatches.

 Construction and complications

 The timepiece contains 920 individual parts, with 430 screws, 110 wheels, 120 removable parts, and 70 jewels, all of them handcrafted on a tiny scale.
-The timepiece is a gold, double-dialled and double-openfaced, minute repeating clockwatch with Westminster chimes, grande and petite sonnerie, split seconds chronograph, registers for 60-minutes and 12-hours, perpetual calendar accurate to the year 2100, moon-phases, equation of time, dual power reserve for striking and going trains, mean and sidereal time, central alarm, indications for times of sunrise/sunset and a celestial chart for the night time sky of New York City at 40 degrees 41.0 minutes North latitude.
+The timepiece is a gold, double-dialled and double-openfaced, minute repeating clockwatch with Westminster chimes, grande and petite sonnerie, split seconds chronograph, registers for 60-minutes and 12-hours, perpetual calendar accurate to the year 2100, moon-phases, equation of time, dual power reserve for striking and going trains, mean and sidereal time, central alarm, indications for times of sunrise/sunset and a celestial chart for the nighttime sky of New York City at 40 degrees 41.0 minutes North latitude.

 Its diameter is 74 mm; thickness of case with glass 36 mm; and weight 536 g.
 The case alone weighs 250 g and was manufactured by Luc Rochat of L'Abbaye.
 Other credited watchmakers include:

 The Supercomplication features the following 24 functions.